Chart a course for success

 For additional assistance, please call 936.468.3902, or visit Suite 127 of the Miller Science Building.

 A degree plan summarizes what you have taken so far and what is left for you to take to complete your degree.
-You must file one once you have completed 45 hours of college credits.
+All majors, with the exception of nursing, must have a degree plan on file after completing at least 30 hours of college credit.
+Nursing majors will complete their degree plan upon admission to the DeWitt School of Nursing.
 To start the process, visit the Advising Center.

 What if I want to change majors or minors?